Jopp-gh/Obsidian-Dune84/Wiki/Folders.md

 ![fold-col_400Px](https://github.com/Jopp-gh/Obsidian-Dune84/assets/48620536/968f3fff-18a3-4128-8602-e1f27b907039)

-to add or change folder colors, choose a number from 0-9 (see figure 1 above) Just rename your folder with a `color-id`, add a `space` followed by a `name of your choice.`
+to add or change folder colors, choose a number from 0-9 (see figure 1 above) Just rename your folder with a `color-id` and add a `space` followed by a `name of your choice.`

 <br>

 ### Example
-- add a *single-digit number* in front of your folder name, eg. add "4"in front of `Archive` (as in the picture below) separated with a `space`
+- add a *single-digit number* in front of your folder name, eg. add "4"in front of `Archive` (please see picture below) separated by a `space`
-- Whenever you rename a folder with a `color-id` assigned, that name will expand and reveal its `color-id`, in our example it's "4" which is the color for "lime" (see figure 2 below)
+- After you renamed a folder with a `color-id`, this id will be hidden until you rename it again

 ![Folder colors-2](https://github.com/Jopp-gh/Obsidian-Dune84/assets/48620536/460ec1dd-484e-4787-89f2-9e4bb3f6b09b)

-in our example, you see following `colorID` and `keywords` combinations:
+now lets combine both `colorID` and `keywords`:

 `1 Project`, `2 Area`, `3 Resources`, `4 Archive`